Configure an Export Process

 Consider the data types of queried columns.
 For example, arrays and structs might require additional handling using the explode and transform functions before exporting to CSV format.

-Test your queries against your BigQuery tables to verify its columns are available for the export.
+Test your queries against your BigQuery tables to verify its columns are available for export.

 Sample Query